 Other stoloniferous plants to be avoided are Glechoma hederacea (ground ivy), Lamiastrum galeobdolon (yellow archangel), and Vinca minor and Vinca major (vinca or periwinkle).
 Although listed by many government agencies as invasive, these (semi) evergreen plants are still sold in nurseries.
 The stolons that make these plants useful as ground covers also contribute to their tendency to spread aggressively and invade beyond their intended limits.
 The common lawn and garden weed, Veronica spp. (speedwell) also spreads via creeping stolons.

-Plants whose spread is regarded as a positive factor include several forms of phlox, such as Phlox stolonifera (creeping phlox, whose epithet means “having stolons”) and Phlox subulata (moss phlox).
-In the case of Phlox divaricata (woodland phlox), it blooms on erect, 12–18-inch stems in spring.
+Plants whose spread is regarded as a positive factor include several forms of phlox, such as Phlox stolonifera (creeping phlox, whose epithet means “having stolons”) and Phlox divaricata (woodland phlox).
+The latter blooms on erect, 12–18-inch stems in spring.
 This form can be ephemeral and the fertile stems may die back in early summer leaving non-flowering runners, which spread as a semi-evergreen ground cover.

 Many grasses also spread via stolons.
 If you want a species to spread to strengthen a lawn, then stoloniferous spread is an advantage.
 If you want to get rid of that species and regard it as a weed, stolons make this more difficult, though mowing can help control the tendency to spread.